Patricia Robertson

 Patricia Consolatrix Hilliard Robertson (March 12, 1963 – May 24, 2001) was an American physician and a NASA astronaut.
-She died in a plane crash the year before she would have flown to the International Space Station.
+She died in a plane crash prior to being assigned to a crew to fly to the International Space Station.

 Biography

-She was born in Indiana, Pennsylvania to Ilse Hilliard and the late Harold Hilliard of Homer City.
+She was born in Indiana, Pennsylvania, to Ilse Hilliard and the late Harold Hilliard of Homer City.
 She was married to Scott Robertson.

 Education

-She graduated from Homer-Center High School, Homer City, Pennsylvania in 1980.
+She graduated from Homer-Center High School, Homer City, Pennsylvania, in 1980.
 She received a Bachelor of Science degree in biology from Indiana University of Pennsylvania in 1985, and a medical degree from the Medical College of Pennsylvania in 1989.
 She completed a three-year residency in family medicine in 1992 and was certified by the American Board of Family Medicine in the same year.
 She completed a two-year fellowship in space medicine at the University of Texas Medical Branch and NASA Johnson Space Center in 1997, which included the Aerospace Medicine Primary Course at Brooks Air Force Base.

 Medical career

 After completing her training in Family Medicine in 1992, Robertson joined a group practice, Elk Valley Medical Center in Girard, Pennsylvania.
-She was on the staff of Saint Vincent Medical Center in Erie, Pennsylvania for three years where she served as the clinical coordinator for medical student training, and also provided training and supervision for resident physicians.
+She was on the staff of Saint Vincent Medical Center in Erie, Pennsylvania, for three years where she served as the clinical coordinator for medical student training, and also provided training and supervision for resident physicians.
 In 1995, Robertson was one of two fellows selected to study aerospace medicine at the University of Texas Medical Branch, Galveston, and at the Johnson Space Center, Houston.
 While enrolled as a Space Medicine Fellow, Robertson completed a research project where she studied eccentric and concentric resistive exercise countermeasures for space flight.
 Robertson also served as a member of the faculty at UTMB in the departments of Family Medicine and Emergency Medicine.
 In 1997, Robertson joined the Flight Medicine Clinic at Johnson Space Center, where she provided health care for astronauts and their families, and served as Chairman of the Bone, Muscle, and Exercise Integrated Product Team.

 Robertson was a multiengine rated flight instructor and avid aerobatic pilot.
 In her free time, she enjoyed flight instructing, aerobatics, and flying with her husband.
-She had accumulated over 1,500 hours of flight time.
+She had accumulated more than 1,500 hours of flight time.